by George Pratt, Clinical Psychologist

 - Plan ahead.
 Try to plan for more time than you think you’ll need for travel, shopping, etc. Better to have extra time than not enough.

-- Create a budget and stick to it.
+- Create a budget and stick with it.
 Finances are one of the biggest sources of stress both during the holidays and after, when the credit card bills start rolling in.

 - Take care of your body.
 Eat well, get as much rest as you can, and take time out for stress-reduction techniques such as yoga, meditation, or even just quiet time away from the holiday hustle.